 Anemia is a common condition related to celiac disease, due to intestinal damage that reduces the body's ability to absorb and use iron from food.
 Following a gluten-free diet helps the intestines heal, therefore improving nutrient absorption and blood iron levels; however, recovery from iron deficiency itself may take longer and iron supplementation may be needed to completely restore blood levels and correct deficiencies.
 A registered dietitian nutritionist can provide diet and supplementation guidance for iron deficiency anemia.

-Several studies have found that women with undiagnosed celiac disease, or who were not following a gluten-free diet, had an increased risk of complications during pregnancy including miscarriage, premature delivery and stillbirth.
+Several studies have found that women with undiagnosed celiac disease, or those with celiac disease who were not following a gluten-free diet, had an increased risk of complications during pregnancy including miscarriage, premature delivery and stillbirth.
 These studies also indicated a higher risk for breech position and the need for cesarean delivery.
 Infants of these mothers were at higher risk for low birth weight and smaller than expected size.
 The infants also had low scores on a test given at birth to determine medical problems requiring immediate care and later experienced developmental delay.
 In addition, women with untreated celiac disease had a higher risk for earlier onset of menstruation and premature menopause.
 Adhering to a gluten-free diet reduces the risk of these complications.